 You will work at two different temples.
-One is home to approximately 400 novice monks.
-The facilities are very basic.
-The second temple is 30 minutes outside Luang Prabang and has white boards and a greater supply of resources.
 The contrast between the two temples will give you a broader view of how different monasteries are run.
 Volunteers will teach monks aged 10 – 18.

 On Tuesday to Thursday, volunteers will work 3-4 hours a day.
 These hours will be split between the two temples and may include evening lessons.
+One lesson a week will also be spent at a local English community centre – helping a range of different people.
+This is often a real highlight!
 Volunteers will also have 2-3 hours a day to prepare lessons.
 Volunteers will team teach with fellow volunteers.

 Accommodation and food

 You will be living at a shared volunteer guesthouse.
 There are shared rooms and bathrooms at the accommodation.
 However, there are upgrade options if you would prefer to have your own room.
 Staff at the guest house are very welcoming.
 Rooms are cleaned weekly.
 You can also get your laundry done for a fee.
 The guesthouse has a curfew of 12pm, which is the same for everyone in Luang Prabang.

 On the first Friday, prior to the Saturday arrival date, you will need to book your own accommodation.
 We can offer advise on this.

 You will be provided with 3 meals a day, while at the guesthouse.
 Cooked by a local Lao cook on site, you will get to experience authentic, delicious, local food.
 Vegetarians can be catered for.
 There are plenty of restaurants in the local area if you fancy a night out.

 Whilst late-availability is possible, we would advise booking as soon as you can to guarantee your ideal dates.
 Our projects are very popular and spaces can fill up several months in advance, especially for the months of June to September.